ShrutiSurabhi/Banking-Project/olympics_study/README.md

  Scopes of solution space:

-•	To have a fair view of every player’s body measurement metrics.
+•	To have a fair view of every player’s body measurement metrics. <br>
-•	How the body metrics is dependent to the sportsperson’s performance?
+•	How the body metrics is dependent to the sportsperson’s performance? <br>
-•	Are the country’s GDP and resources affects the sportsperson’s performance and how?
+•	Are the country’s GDP and resources affects the sportsperson’s performance and how? <br>
-•	To have detailed study of which all countries are leading in Olympics with every sport and why?
+•	To have detailed study of which all countries are leading in Olympics with every sport and why? <br>

 Data source(s):